julien6387/supvisors/docs/special.rst

 ``USER``

     That's the easy one.
-When applying the ``USER`` strategy, **Supvisors** just waits that a user aplication solves the conflicts using :command:`supervisorctl`, XML-RPC, process signals, or any other solution.
+When applying the ``USER`` strategy, **Supvisors** just waits for an user application to solve the conflicts using :command:`supervisorctl`, XML-RPC, process signals, or any other solution.

 ``STOP``